table of contents

 For several months the Foreign Commonwealth and Development Office (FCDO) have been working on the development of e-apostilles.
-This is something the government is keen to implement to simply the legalisation of documents.
-The FCDO have been working to map out what a digital apostille solution would look like.
+This is something the government is keen to implement to simplify the legalisation of documents and they have been working to map out what a digital apostille solution would look like.
 They have held meetings with foreign authorities, other government departments and external stakeholders to guide the development work, and now report that they will hopefully soon be in a position to begin a private pilot which will see our first e-apostilles being issued for circulation.

 Initially, the FCDO plan to issue an electronic apostille (e-apostille) for documents that are uploaded to their website containing the digital signature of a notary public on a notarial coversheet.
 There will be a clear audit trail to confirm the digital signatures are authentic and have not been tampered with.
 They will then provide instructions for the recipient to follow in order to view the e-apostille and verify it.
 Future developments will look at accepting documents from other government departments or officials directly, providing the relevant digital signature standards are met.